Features

 Does the store recommend things I already own?

-What data does the engine use to score recommendations?
+What data does the scoring use?

-Is the store free or a Pro feature?
+Is the store free, or a Pro feature?

 Are these affiliate links?